rafidulislam19/todo-list-app/README.md

 4. Delete a Task:

--Click the "Delete" button next to a task.
+- Click the "Delete" button next to a task.

 Task Summary: